-Together with the stunning natural acoustics of this inspiring space, few other Medieval churches could offer such a warm welcome at this time of year.
-Renovated to an exceptional standard in 2000, the space boasts triple glazing, silent underfloor heating, dedicated artists facilities, soundproofing and acoustic treatment to tailor your sound.
+The NCEM renovated to an exceptional standard in 2000, now boasts triple glazing, silent underfloor heating, dedicated artists facilities, soundproofing and acoustic treatment to tailor your sound.

-As a concert venue for 180 people the space suits more intimate ensembles perfectly.
-Either for live recordings or for studio sessions the space adapts well and allows you to shut out the world and focus on creating beautiful work.
+As a concert venue for 180 people, the space suits more intimate ensembles and musicians perfectly.
+For live recordings or for studio sessions the NCEM adapts well and allows you to shut out the outside world and focus your recording in conducive surroundings.

-With a range of well maintained early music keyboard instruments (more details here); there is little to complicate your time or arrangements.
-We are able to offer a range of support services too from session engineers to catering and accommodation.
+With a range of well maintained early music keyboard instruments (more details here); we are able to offer a range of support services as well from session engineers through to catering and accommodation.

-The venue is well used by a wide variety of early music specialists (as well as jazz, folk and contemporary musicians) and recordings this past year include John Potter and Christopher O'Gorman (Hyperion) and Profeti della Quinta - winners of the 2011 York Early Music International Young Artists Competition (Linn).
+The venue is well used by a wide variety of early music specialists as well as jazz, folk and contemporary musicians.
+Recent recordings have included John Potter and Christopher O'Gorman (Hyperion) and Profeti della Quinta - winners of the 2011 York Early Music International Young Artists Competition (Linn).

-BBC Radio 3 use the NCEM to broadcast live their annual Early Music Show from York and artists recorded by BBC Radio 3 for broadcast in 2012 include countertenor Iestyn Davies, Phantasm, Gallicantus with lutenist Elizabeth Kenny with artists for 2013 already booked to include Paul O'Dette, Ensemble Medusa with Patrizia Bovi and Fabio Bonizonni.
+BBC Radio 3 uses the NCEM to broadcast its live Early Music Show as part of the York Early Music Festival and artists recorded by BBC Radio 3 for broadcast include countertenor Iestyn Davies, Phantasm, Gallicantus with lutenist Elizabeth Kenny, Paul O'Dette, Ensemble Medusa with Patrizia Bovi and Fabio Bonizonni.